irg1008/Sign2Text/server/README.md

 # Server for delivery of onnx model to frontend

-Made with fastapi as an alternative to a jsvascript-made backend using onnx.js

-This is because onnx.js is not as relaible as using python based libraries.
+Made with fastapi as an alternative to a jsvascript-made backend using onnx.js This is because onnx.js is not as reliable as using python based libraries.

-the fonrt will fetch send a video and we will process it and send the target back.
+The client will send a video and the server will process it and send the target back.

-No swagger or openapi standars are applied in this porject given we only have one endpoint for the inference.
+---

 ## Run the backend server

 `uvicorn main:app --reload`

+or

+`python run.py`

 ## Tools used for testing

 [Insomnia](https://insomnia.rest/download)

-## Donde está hosteado el backend
+## Where is it hosted?

+This server is hosted

+# We need to move this outside of this repo, to a single location with the model and single requiremente.txt file and lall that